milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 *The guy looks at me desperately and claps his hands together, as if he's about to pray.*

-???: "Oh thank god you're here!
+UK Kai: "Oh thank god you're here!
 I lost something and I think it might be somewhere around here."

 Emi: "What did you lose?
 Maybe I can help you find it."

-???: "It's kinda like a small golden thing.
+UK Kai: "It's kinda like a small golden thing.
 It should look like a flower of some kind."

 Emi: "Wait a minute, could you be talking about this?"

 *I dig into my apron pocket and fish out the golden camellia charm I found earlier.
 As I lay it in my palm and show it to him, his eyes light up, and he nods excitedly.*

-???: "That's the one!
+UK Kai: "That's the one!
 Thanks a bunch!"

 *I offer the charm to him, which he graciously receives with both hands.*

-???: "By the way, you're new around here aren't you?
+UK Kai: "By the way, you're new around here aren't you?
 Ingram doesn't usually work with anyone in the cafe."

-???: "Actually, I don't think I've ever seen Ingram working with *anyone* in general. . ."
+UK Kai: "Actually, I don't think I've ever seen Ingram working with *anyone* in general. . ."

-???: "But never mind that!
+UK Kai: "But never mind that!
 Let me introduce myself.
 My name's Kai, what's yours?"

 Emi: "Oh, right, I'm Emi!
 I'm helping Ingram out with both the cafe and with spirit guiding."